Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/01-introduction.md

 You will need the following tools to assemble your Pioreactor:

 1. Your own Raspberry Pi (RPi).
 Displayed are three examples.
-2. A Philip's head screwdriver
+2. A Philip's head screwdriver.

 </AssemblyInstructionBlock>